 This website presents information about selected trials for religious crimes held in the Caribbean between the 1760s and the 1980s.
 Most of the trials relate to obeah, but some are for transgressions of the Trinidadian Shouters Prohibition Law, while others are for breaches of medical licencing laws and vagrancy laws.
 The material was collected as part of the the research process for Diana Paton's book The Cultural Politics of Obeah: Religion, Modernity, and Colonialism in the Caribbean World.
 The researchers who collected the material were Diana Paton, Maarit Forde, Suzie Thomas, Helen McKee, and Jennifer Kain.
 Some of it was cited in that book, or used as evidence for quantitative claims, but much more data was collected than could be used there.
 This website, funded by the UK Arts and Humanities Research Council, makes that material available to anyone who would like to use it.
 The original research was funded by the Arts and Humanities Research Council, the Leverhulme Trust, and Newcastle University.

-This site is a work in progress.
-Approximately 2000 cases will eventually be available, but each case is only made public when it has been checked.
-At present about 800 cases can be viewed, mostly from Jamaica, with a significant number from Trinidad as well.
+This site contains details of about 800 cases can be viewed, mostly from Jamaica, with a significant number from Trinidad as well.
 Cases were collected from newspapers, especially the digitised version of The Gleaner and the microfilmed Port of Spain Gazette, from the Colonial Office files of the UK National Archives, and from many other sources.
 Details of the search technique are described in The Cultural Politics of Obeah.
+Further cases will be added as resources permit.

 Most of the cases as presented here include quotations from the original sources, but they are mainly summaries rather than full transcripts.
 While we have done our best to ensure accuracy in quotation and summary, we cannot vouch for these.
 We strongly recommend that users who want to be sure of the details of specific cases check them against the original sources, which are indicated on the site.
 If you find mistakes, please let us know and we will correct them.